Cyber Essentials Checklist | Microbyte

 Cybersecurity is one of the most rapidly changing aspects of modern IT.
 With new threats emerging every day, keeping up with the latest security measures and ensuring your approach to online security is consistent and sufficient is essential.

-Here’s what you need to know.
+Here’s what you need to know to get started with Cyber Essentials.

 What is Cyber Essentials certification?

-Cyber Essentials is an effective, Government backed scheme that will help businesses of all sizes protect against common cyber threats.
-The scheme includes a range of questions to help prompt a greater understanding of your current security measures and highlights where a company may need to improve its cyber security.
+Cyber Essentials is an effective, Government backed certification scheme that will help businesses of all sizes protect against common cyber threats.
+The scheme includes a range of questions to help prompt a greater understanding of your current security measures and highlights where a company may need to improve its information security.

 The scheme has two levels: